 NOTE: Dropping food next to your side or a little behind helps your dog stay close to you.
 It prevents your dog from anticipating and forging ahead.
 So, drop the food behind you, or you can even let your dog take it out of your hand, behind your back.
 Once again, please don’t drop the food so far away that your dog has to drag you to get it.

-As your dog gets better and you can walk quite a distance without them forging ahead or pulling, don’t fail to reward (reinforce) intermittently.
+As your dog gets better at loose leash walking, and you can walk quite a distance without them forging ahead or pulling, don’t fail to reward (reinforce) intermittently.
 For your dog to walk without pulling, they have to believe (because you rewarded them) that there is a much better chance of good things near you than in the big wide world.
-Remember, if you NEVER let the leash get tight, your dog won’t learn that they can pull you.
+Remember, if you never let the leash get tight, your dog won’t learn that they can pull you.